szczyglis-dev/py-gpt/docs/source/plugins.rst

 * when enabled (default), only the IPython tools are exposed: ``ipython_exec``, ``ipython_sys_exec`` and ``ipython_kernel_restart``;
 * when disabled, only the standard Python tools are exposed: ``python_exec``, ``python_exec_file`` and ``python_sys_exec``.

 The two execution tool sets are never exposed together.
-HTML Canvas tools are independent of this selection.

 **IPython:** IPython is the recommended execution mode and keeps kernel state between calls, which is useful for iterative development and data analysis.
 It also supports IPython magic/shell syntax such as ``!pip install <package_name>``.
 Use ``ipython_exec`` for Python code and ``ipython_sys_exec`` for operating-system commands in the same runtime environment.